Small Business Valuation Multiples Simplified

 If you’re thinking of selling your small business in California, you’re probably wondering how to value it.

-Most importantly, you want to get a good price for all your hard work in building up your business from scratch.
+Most importantly, you want to get a reasonable price for all your hard work in building up your business from scratch.

 But where do you start?